Inequalities for totally nonnegative matrices: Gantmacher--Krein, Karlin, and Laplace: Introduction

 Multiplicative determinantal inequalities may also be interpreted via ratios where both the numerator and the denominator consist of products of minors.
-The multiplicative inequalities involving products of pairs of minors (which we call as the smallest multiplicative inequalities) have been completely characterized for totally nonnegative matrices due to the work of Fallat--Gekhtman--Johnson \cite{FGJ03} and Skandera \cite{Ska04}, and studies involving the generators of such ratios have also been investigated in \cite{BF08}.
+The multiplicative inequalities involving products of pairs of minors (which we call as the smallest multiplicative inequalities) have been completely characterized for totally nonnegative matrices due to the work of Fallat--Gekhtman--Johnson \cite{FGJ03} and Skandera \cite{Ska04} {(and later further studied by Rhoades--Skandera \cite{RS2005, RS2006})}, and studies involving the generators of such ratios have also been investigated in \cite{BF08}.
 In this work we introduce a tool, which is a set theoretic operation, that can be applied on determinantal inequalities for totally nonnegative matrices to potentially deduce other families of inequalities for these matrices (see Section~\ref{section-row-op}).
-Using this set operation, we explore the theory of multiplicative determinantal inequalities, and obtain a novel classification of the multiplicative inequalities characterized due to Fallat--Gekhtman--Johnson \cite{FGJ03} and Skandera \cite{Ska04}.
+Using this set operation, we explore the theory of multiplicative determinantal inequalities, and obtain a novel classification of the multiplicative inequalities characterized due to Fallat--Gekhtman--Johnson \cite{FGJ03} and Skandera \cite{Ska04} {(which was re-derived by Rhoades--Skandera \cite{RS2005, RS2006})}.
 Moreover, we thoroughly describe these multiplicative inequalities by unraveling a disguised remarkable association among these inequalities in Sections~\ref{Section-multi-results} and \ref{Multi-proofs}.